alx2009/K197Control/K197control_protocol_specification.md

 ## Notes

-- For generic use (anything other than contro0lling the K197 voltmeter), the use of synchronization sequences can vary depending on the application requirements.
+For generic use (anything other than controlling the K197 voltmeter):
+- the use of synchronization sequences can vary depending on the application requirements.
 - t_frame is a timeout value that determines when a new frame starts if no bits are sent within it.
-- Make sure to adjust the frame and sub-frame structure according to the specific needs of your application.
+- Frame and sub-frame structure should be defined according to the specific needs of your application.

 --------------------------------------------------------------------------------
 # K197 control protocol layer - Sending Measurement Results